Neo-Nazi murders, film confession shock Germany

 All had run small businesses or fast-food stands, in cities across Germany, leading to the killings being dubbed the "doner murders."

-Police also found a 15-minute film recorded on DVDs ready to be sent to Islamic cultural organizations and the media.
+Police also found a 15-minute film recorded on DVDs ready to be sent to Islamic cultural organisations and the media.

-The German magazine Spiegel printed stills from the film showing the murder victims' bodies and grotesque montages made by the group showing the cartoon figure of the Pink Panther to point out the scenes of the killings.
+The German magazine Spiegel printed stills from the film showing the murder victims' bodies and carried grotesque montages using the cartoon figure of the Pink Panther to point out the scenes of the killings.

 "Germany Tour -- Nine Turks shot" said a placard in one cartoon scene.